melt-umn/melt-website/_pages/ableC-getting-started.md

 ---
-title: AbleC - Getting Started
+title: Getting started with AbleC
 menu_title: Getting started
 menu_weight: 0
 permalink: /ableC/getting-started/
 ---

-# Installation
+## Installation

 The easiest way to get started is with the ableC bundle.
 It includes Silver, ableC, a collection of extensions, and some sample projects